Borrowing from a moneylender

 Moneylenders are not allowed to charge any extra interest or charges above what they are licensed to charge and what they have stated they will charge at the start of the loan.

-Moneylenders are not allowed to offer you top-up loans or a second loan to pay off the first loan, as this would place you further in debt.
+Moneylenders are not allowed to offer you top-up loans or a second loan to pay off the first loan, as this would put you further in debt.
 They are also not allowed to take an amount from the overall loan and treat it as a first repayment.

 If you fall behind on repayments